finleyexp/argsite/README.md

 # argsite
-Website for pir8s with ArgNotes.
+Website for pir8s with Args.